-Milipol Qatar Exhibition And Conference 2024 Attracts Leading Security Innovators
+Milipol Qatar Exhibition and Conference 2024 Attracts Leading Security Innovators

-2024, the region's leading event for homeland security and safety, is set to be a hub of technological innovation.
-Held under the theme“Technology at the Service of Security”, the event will feature a host of exhibitors presenting a diverse range of cutting-edge innovations designed to meet the complex and evolving global security challenges of today and tomorrow.
+(MENAFN- Morimak) Doha, Qatar – 23 September 2024: Under the esteemed patronage of His Highness Sheikh Tamim bin Hamad Al-Thani, Amir of the State of Qatar, the 15th edition of Milipol Qatar Exhibition and Conference 2024, the region's leading event for homeland security and safety, is set to be a hub of technological innovation.
+Held under the theme “Technology at the Service of Security”, the event will feature a host of exhibitors presenting a diverse range of cutting-edge innovations designed to meet the complex and evolving global security challenges of today and tomorrow.

 Milipol Qatar 2024 will run from October 29 to 31 2024 at the Doha Exhibition and Convention Centre (DECC) and is organised by the Ministry of Interior of the State of Qatar in partnership with Comexposium Security, representing the GIE Milipol under Civipol, the cooperation implementer of the French ministry of the Interior and Overseas.